detrout/woldlab-rna-seq/docs/overview.rst

 ============

-This is our RNA-Seq processing pipeline based on the work of the ENCODE3 RNA-Seq working group.
+This is our RNA-Seq processing pipeline based on the work of the ENCODE4 RNA-Seq working group.
 The official pipeline was designed to run on DNA-Nexus, and is available at `long-rna-seq-pipeline`_.
-There is a newer pipeline designed to run with `cromwell`_ on several common environments available at `rna-seq pipeline`_
+There is a newer pipeline designed to run with `cromwell`_ on several common environments available at `rna-seq pipeline`_.

 We already had a compute cluster and running `HT-Condor`_ and so I ported logic and arguments of the official pipeline to use the